spine-tools/Spine-Toolbox/README.md

 ### About requirements

-Python 3.9 or later is required.
+Python 3.9 or later is required (check above for supported Python versions).

 See the files `pyproject.toml` and `requirements.txt` for packages required to run Spine Toolbox.
 (Additional packages needed for development are listed in `dev-requirements.txt`.)